shakebugs/shake-docs/docs/android/crash-reports/test-it-out.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

-Let's crash you app.
+>Let's crash your app to see how crash reporting works.

-Enable crash reporting and paste the line below in the `onCreate` method in one of your activities.
+Enable crash reporting and paste this code to the `onCreate` method in one of your activities.
-We'll crash the app on a button tap by accessing the array with the out of bounds index:
+It will crash your app when you tap a button by accessing the array with the out-of-bounds index:

 <Tabs
   groupId="android"